glentner/hypershell/docs/install.rst

 tooling you like.
 For development of `HyperShell` itself, contributors should create their own fork of the repository on `GitHub <https://github.com/glentner/hypershell>`_ and clone the fork locally.
 We use `Poetry <https://python-poetry.org>`_ for managing the development environment.
-The ``poetry.lock`` file is include in the repository, simply run the following command to initialize your virtual environment.
+The ``poetry.lock`` file is included in the repository, simply run the following command to initialize your virtual environment.

 .. admonition:: Install development dependencies inside local forked repository